-On June 27, 2013, OPKO filed the registration statement with the SEC to register the OPKO common stock to be issued as consideration in the Merger, which registration statement included this joint proxy statement/prospectus.
+On June 27, 2013, OPKO filed the registration statement with the SEC to register the OPKO common stock to be issued as consideration in the Merger, which registration statement included a preliminary version of this joint proxy statement/prospectus.
+On July 10, 2013, OPKO filed preeffective amendment number 1 to the registration statement with the SEC, which pre-effective amendment included a revised joint proxy statement/prospectus.
+On July 15, 2013, OPKO filed pre-effective amendment number 2 to the registration statement with the SEC, which pre-effective amendment included this revised joint proxy statement/prospectus.